loneharoon/zwave_scripts/README.md

 # zwave_scripts
 This python script is used to fetch data from zwave controller(RaZberry Pi).
-Note: Few parameters are hardcoded in order to fetchonly the instantaneous power consumption of
+Few parameters are hardcoded in order to fetch only the instantaneous power consumption at the plug.